Loading figure…

 “Defended strict Missouri voter ID requirements.”

-Hawley has called for the abolition of the World Trade Organization, arguing that it does not serve American interests and has enabled the rise of China.
-He has supported Trump's tariffs on China, stating that he hopes they will lead to lower tariffs on U.S. agriculture.
+Hawley opposes free trade agreements and has supported tariffs on China.
+He has called for the abolition of the World Trade Organization, arguing that it does not serve American interests and enables the rise of China.

-Hawley has called for the abolition of the World Trade Organization, arguing that it does not serve American interests and has enabled the rise of China.
-He has supported Trump's tariffs on China, stating that he hopes they will lead to lower tariffs on U.S. agriculture.
+Hawley opposes free trade agreements and has supported tariffs on China.
+He has called for the abolition of the World Trade Organization, arguing that it does not serve American interests and enables the rise of China.

 “Calls for abolishing the World Trade Organization.”